 I started working smaller and faster.
 I set my alarm so I knew what time to put down the pencil no matter what.
 Narrowing down supplies and pre-picking a small palette of colors actually made me more focused.

 3. Create an Art To-Do list

 Just because I had morphed into a busy new mom didn't mean creative ideas stopped coming to me.
 So in addition to my shopping list, I started an “Art To-Do List”.
 Any time I had an idea for a new drawing, I added it to the list.

 Writing down my ideas gave them value, and that felt good.

 Later I would scroll through the list to see what I really wanted to make.
 A lot of things never got made, and that was OK.
 But if an idea was important to me, I found the time to see it through (and sometimes I made it in the car!).

 4. Create with your kids by your side

 Spread out paper and supplies and start drawing next to your child.
 Chances are they are going to want to participate.
 Don’t worry about an end goal.
 Just draw.
 Let your lines overlap with theirs.
 Let them pick colors for you.
 Talk about the drawing out loud.
 You may be surprised to find how freeing it is for you, and how fun it is for them.
-And if you’re lucky, you just gained a half hour of creativity time with your favorite little person.
+And if you’re lucky, you just gained a half hour of creativity time alongside your favorite little person.

-Your life has changed Mama, that’s just a fact.
 Maybe you can’t make everything at the speed and the volume that you used to.
 But if you use that as an excuse to stop producing entirely, you’ll end up feeling empty.